mckunkel/clas12docs/OfflineSoftware/source/gemc/runningGemc.rst

 .. note::

- All command line options can be used in the gcard and viceversa.
+ All command line options can be used in the gcard and vice-versa.

 Loading / Unloading detectors